skip to content

 Key interests: National climate change policies; social and political acceptability of low-carbon technologies; public views of fracking, carbon capture and storage technologies, energy demand, policy design; public perceptions of energy technologies, regulatory policy

-Prof Sam Stranks
+Prof. Sam Stranks

-Physics, School of the Physical Sciences
+Physics, School of the Physical Sciences and Chemical Engineering and Biotechnology, School of Technology

 Key interests: Optical and electronic properties of emerging semiconductors including halide perovskites, carbon allotropes and organic semiconductors for low-cost electronics applications such as photovoltaics and lighting